-Frontline employees are some of the most important people in your organization.
+Frontline workers are some of the most important people in your organization.
 These frontline workers perform the difficult tasks needed to keep operations running smoothly,…

 Motivation is the desire to do something.
 In the workplace, leaders need to find creative ways to elevate that desire to create a thriving, high-performing workforce, especially for their frontline employees.
 These workers have the highest turnover rate and lowest employee engagement of any workforce population.
 Finding innovative ways to motivate frontline employees is essential to the success of your business.

 By creating communication strategies that include them, frontline workers will be happier, and they will have that extra incentive to go above and beyond in their work.

 Here are 5 ways to motivate frontline employees in your company:

 To give you a real-world example, my partner, Will Silver, makes motivation a priority of his leadership strategy.
 As the Manager of Building Services and Grounds at the California Academy of Sciences, Will saw the custodial team needed a morale boost.
 The frontline crew keeps the 400,000-square-foot museum clean for over 500 employees and thousands of daily visitors.

 To recognize the team’s hard work, Will started a Gratitude Gathering.
 Over a catered lunch, executives and managers told the custodial staff how their contributions positively impact specific departments and the museum’s mission.

 This recognition resulted in higher employee engagement, a more productive team, and earned the custodians the highest scores in customer satisfaction in the museum’s history.

 According to one survey, 72% of employees are more engaged when their work is recognized.
 Find ways to motivate employees by acknowledging the value they add to your organization.